DixinLuo/dixinluo.github.io/_pages/about.md

 ---

 I am a machine learning scientist.
-I am currently working as an Assistant Professor at Beijing Institute of Technology, Beijing, China.
+I am currently working as an Associate Professor at Beijing Institute of Technology, Beijing, China.
 My research aims to develop robust and generalizable machine learning models and algorithms that solve challenging real-world problems.
 I have been focusing on several research topics, including multi-modal learning, and controllable image and video editing.
 In terms of methodology, I'm interested in computational optimal transport, temporal point processes, and their applications in various domains.